ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

   * **Private Key:** Enter the private key of the CA certificate.
   * (Optional) **Password:** Enter the password for the private key if it is encrypted.
   * (Optional) **Reenter Password:** Enter the password for the private key again.
   * (Optional) **Hostname:** The host name to be mapped to the common name (CN) of the CA certificate.
-HCX on {{site.data.keyword.cloud_notm}} requires that the format of the CA certificate must be accepted by NSX Edge.
+HCX requires that the format of the CA certificate must be accepted by NSX Edge.
 For more information about NSX Edge certificate formats, see [Importing SSL Certificates](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/com.vmware.nsx.admin.doc/GUID-19D3A4FD-DF17-43A3-9343-25EE28273BC6.html){:external}.
   <!--Need enhancement, it is still not clear what the key pair is used for, is it for connecting to NSX?
 This is not in architecture doc either. -->

-## Deployment process for HCX on IBM Cloud
+## Deployment process for HCX
 {: #hcx_ordering-deploy}

-The deployment of HCX on {{site.data.keyword.cloud_notm}} is automated.
+The deployment of HCX is automated.
 Whether you order a vCenter Server instance with the service included or you deploy the service later into your instance, the following steps are completed by the {{site.data.keyword.vmwaresolutions_short}} automation process:
 1. Three subnets are ordered for HCX from the {{site.data.keyword.cloud_notm}} infrastructure:
    * One private portable subnet for HCX management.
    * One private portable subnet for HCX interconnects.
 This subnet is used when the **Private network** option is selected for **HCX interconnect type**.